 Please call 8384 0666 to request removal of a snake from council property.

 We will remove bees from council land if the bees are causing a risk to public health and safety.
 Hives that are more than 2 metres above the ground will generally not be removed.

 Swarming bees are not removed unless they have settled for at least 48 hours and started to form a hive.

-To report a bee hive that is causing a nuisance or is a public health and safety risk, please call our Customer Relations Officers on 8384 0666.
+To report a bee hive that is causing a nuisance or is a public health and safety risk, please call our Customer Relations Officers on 8384 0666 or report online below.

 Every attempt will be made to relocate the bees without destroying them.
 However at times, access may be difficult and destruction may be the only option.

 On private land, it is the resident's responsibility to manage bees that form a hive and cause a nuisance.
 Hives may be removed by an apiarist or destroyed by a pest controller.
 Please refer to the Yellow Pages or other resources to select a provider who will provide this service for a fee.